dbrrr/blog/_posts/2024-10-23-ships-darkness.markdown

 I think this idea captures some of the factors which I believe contribute to noise:

   - The <a href="https://en.wikipedia.org/wiki/Fog_of_war" target="_blank">fog of war</a> shown in the image above arises, I think, from knowledge silos in the organization.
 This fog of war gets in the way of clear communication.
-Without clear communication, assumptions start being made and miscommunications occur.
+Without clear communication, assumptions start being made and misunderstandings occur.
+More rowboats are sent out for clarification.

   - This kind of fog-of-war / knowledge silo situation fosters inefficient alignment.
 Without the ability to see what's happening with the other ships/teams, small rowboats float between them in the darkness, crowdsourcing operational visibility and introducing a kind of "telephone" situation.